Maysville roadcut: Description

-Kope formation
+Kope Formation

-The Kope formation is the lowest layer at the Maysville roadcut.
+The Kope Formation is the lowest layer at the Maysville roadcut.
 It is the oldest formation present from the late Ordovician period at Maysville and dates to approximately 460-450 million years ago.
+The formation has a blue-gray color that is mostly shale with some limestone.

-The Kope formation is the easiest to access at the Maysville roadcut and can be climbed readily with proper hiking equipment.
+The Kope Formation is the easiest to access at the Maysville roadcut and can be climbed readily with proper hiking equipment.
 Common fossils found in this formation include trilobites, which are often more abundant than at the Fairview and Bellevue formations.
 Trilobites are found in both rolled and prone positions.
-The Kope formation mostly contains whole rolled Flexicalymene trilobites and fragments of Isotelus trilobites.
-An abundance of trilobites can be collected at the North end of the Kope formation, closer to the top of the formation.
-Brachiopods can be found in the Kope in both small or broken fragments and whole specimens.
+The Kope Formation mostly contains whole rolled Flexicalymene trilobites and fragments of Isotelus trilobites.
+An abundance of trilobites can be collected at the north end of the Kope Formation, closer to the top of the formation.

+Brachiopods can be found in both small or broken fragments and whole specimens.
 Crinoid stems are abundant both as stacked fragments within a rock or individual discs lying within the sediment.
-Fossilized gastropods and bryozoans are abundant in the Kope formation.
+Fossilized gastropods and bryozoans are abundant.
 Crinoid stems, gastropods, and bryozoans are found scattered throughout the Kope.
 Few loose cephalopods and many small cephalopods settled in large slabs of rock are also present.
-Cephalopods are most commonly found near the bottom of the Kope formation.
+Cephalopods are most commonly found near the bottom of the formation.
 Many trace fossils are found within this layer, but the Fairview formation contains a greater amount of trace fossils.
 Many fossils are buried in large slabs of fossiliferous limestone and shale.
-The Kope formation has a blue-gray color that is mostly shale with some limestone.

-Fairview formation
+Fairview Formation

-The Fairview formation is located in between the Kope and Bellevue formations, making it younger than Kope and older than Bellevue.
-The approximate age of the Fairview formation is about 455-450 million years ago.

-In order to access this formation, you must climb a trail on the south end of Maysville roadcut, where visitors should be wary of the ticks and poison ivy.
+The Fairview Formation is located in between the Kope and Bellevue formations, making it younger than Kope and older than Bellevue.
+The age of the Fairview Formation is about 455-450 million years ago.
+In order to access this formation, a trail is accessed on the south end of the roadcut.
+Visitors will find the majority of these fossils in the lower part of the Fairview formation as the upper part is difficult to access and potentially dangerous.

 This formation comprises many different fossils mostly found in abundant large slabs of limestone.
-These different fossils include a large amount of brachiopods smaller in size than the brachiopods found in the Bellevue formation as well as many brachiopod fragments.
-In addition, Fairview contains a large amount of small and broken crinoid stems.
-The Fairview formation contains an abundance of rock slabs, some of which have large cephalopods in them.
-Cephalopods are very abundant in the Fairview formation, and are larger in size than those found in the Kope formation, due to the increase in food availability for these predators following the late Cambrian period.
+These different fossils include a large amount of brachiopods smaller in size than the brachiopods found in the Bellevue Formation as well as many brachiopod fragments.
+There is a large amount of small and broken crinoid stems.

+The formation contains an abundance of rock slabs, some of which have large cephalopods in them.
+Cephalopods are very abundant and are larger in size than those found in the Kope Formation, because of the increase in food availability for these predators following the late Cambrian.
 Cephalopods survived well in this time period because they were able to prey on the many gastropods and mollusks that are also found in this formation.
-Visitors will find the majority of these fossils in the lower part of the Fairview formation as the upper part is difficult to access and potentially dangerous.